-Before any general release is contemplated, Kermit-20 must pass a battery of 23 separate regression tests which exercise all available functionally that can be tested under via pseudo-terminal (also known as loopback testing) as well as DECnet NRT transport.
+Before any general release is contemplated, Kermit-20 must pass a battery of 24 separate regression tests which exercise all available functionally that can be tested under via pseudo-terminal (also known as loopback testing) as well as DECnet NRT transport.

-In addition, Kermit-20 must communicate successfully with C-Kermit using TCP/IP based virtual terminals (also known as TVT's or Telnet) and properly handle a SPACE, PWD, and DIRECTORY command as well as a GET and PUT of both 7 text and 8 bit binary files.
+In addition, Kermit-20 must communicate successfully with C-Kermit using TCP/IP based virtual terminals (also known as TVT's or Telnet) and properly handle the SPACE, PWD, CWD, CDUP and DIRECTORY commands as well as a GET and PUT of both 7 text and 8 bit binary files.
 Remarkably, while many macros exist for C-Kermit, none of them appear to test such basic functionality and these tests are run manually in the course of normal packaging.